-During this period, companies may experience lower cash flows and tighter liquidity, and unemployment will rise.
+During this period there will be lower capital expenditures, cash flows will dry up, if not turn negative, and unemployment figures will rise to levels never experienced before.
 In response, the Fed and Government are attempting to maintain liquidity in the financial system and provide aid to stabilize the economy during its mandated break.